cherrytwist/cherrytwist/docs/ai-virtual-contributors.md

     * What knowledge does it have?
     * What type of interaction modes, as well as agency, can it have?
     * What awareness does it need to have when used?
-* Allow for reputation and attestions on the VC
+* Allow for reputation and attestations on the VC
-* Allow for the context to be automatically provided to the VC
+* Allow for the context, where a VC is being used, to be automatically provided to the VC
-    * This would be for example by allowing differing levels of the Space where the VC is operating to be sent along with the question.
+    * This would be for example by allowing differing levels of information about the Space (where the VC is operating) to be sent along with the question.
-* Allow for many-many interactions with VCs
+* Allow for many-to-many interactions with VCs
     * This is in sharp contrast to the typical one to one interaction that happens with an AI service (e.g. ChatGPT)

-Essentially a Virtual Contributor can build up a reputation.
+Eventually a Virtual Contributor should be able to build up a reputation.

 The underlying model to keep in mind is that of a normal user.
 What knowledge does that person have?
 What can they do?